btc-vision/bsi-binary/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+## ⚠️ DEPRECATION NOTICE ⚠️
+This package have been merged with @btc-vision/transaction instead.

 ## Introduction

 This package contains the required classes to be able to easily create and read any sort of calldata for BSI transactions.